dotnet/docs-maui/docs/user-interface/handlers/create.md

 The `AutoPlay` property has no equivalent in the iOS video classes, so the property is examined at the end of the `UpdateSource` method to call the `Play` method on the `AVPlayer` object.

 In some cases on iOS, videos continue playing after the video playback page has been navigated away from.
-To stop the video, the `ReplaceCurrentItemWIthPlayerItem` is set to `null` in the `Dispose` override:
+To stop the video, the `ReplaceCurrentItemWithPlayerItem` is set to `null` in the `Dispose` override:

 ```csharp
 protected override void Dispose(bool disposing)